saga-shumpei/linkindex/README.md

 # linkindex
 A macro that creates a link to any location on Excel and also creates a link on the log file.
+## What is this for?
+We write down various things in EXCEL, but after a while, we sometimes forget which EXCEL we wrote them down.
+If you manage your EXCEL memos with this macro, the date will also be saved at the same time, making it easier to remember in which EXCEL you took the memo.
 ## Preparing to use linkindex
 1. Create a new book with excel.
 2. Save it as "C:\Users\XXXX\AppData\Roaming\Microsoft\Excel\XLSTART\PERSONAL.XLSB".
 (Change XXXX to match your username.)